thangcqUET/select-care-extension/README.md

    - 🤖 **Ask AI**: Get AI insights about the text
 3. **Add Details**: Fill in the form popup with relevant information
 4. **Save**: Your selection is processed and stored
+5. **Access Dashboard**: Click the extension icon and select "Open Dashboard"

 ## 📋 Action Types